MiguelDev5/mini_sistema_inventario/README.md

 STEPS
   1. Clone the repository.
   2. Go to the folder that contains the main.py file.
-  3. Ejecuta el comando: py main.py
+  3. Run the command: py main.py

 USAGE CONSIDERATIONS
   - The system allows browsing in 2 menus: main and secondary.